smasud123/Semaphores-for-multithreading/README.md

      -o: the mode in which we can see the array cahnges in each stage and phase
-     -r: the mode in which only the sorted array is visible
+     -r: the mode in which only the sorted array is visible sema.init: the file which contains initializing values for each semaphores (3 in our case)